Lord5558/spreadsheet_translate/README.md

-   Translating the spreadsheet - easy and quick by Aleksandrov M. 2022 in Amsterdam
+   Translating the spreadsheet - easy and quick by Aleksandrov M. 2022, Amsterdam

    This program allows to translate entire Excel workbooks/spreadsheets while preserving the format of original file.